k-t-corp/pill-city/README.md

 # server
-The OpenAPI spec, server and official web frontend for Pill City
+The OpenAPI spec and server for pill.city

 ## Video demo
 Here is a video demo for some of its features such as circle management, emoji reactions and post formatting